Brian De Palma got the idea for Sisters, the film that put him on the map, after reading an article about a set of Russian Siamese twins.

 The Director of the institute is seen talking about them and he observes that the sisters' psychological balance is fragile.
 He says his colleagues believe Dominique is the truly disturbed one but he thinks Danielle exists solely because of her sister.
 He's also shown talking to them just before the operation to separate them.

 That evening, Grace watches as Emil and Danielle leave with a suitcase and decides to follow them.
-They end up at a huge house which turns out to be the "madhouse" Mrs. Collier talked about.
+They end up at a huge house that turns out to be the "madhouse" Mrs. Collier mentioned.

 Danielle is obviously unhappy to be back and Emil has to drug her to calm her down.
 Through a window, Grace sees him pull the murder weapon out of his pocket, wrapped in plastic.

-Of course, that doctor is Emil Breton and he pretends that Grace is a patient who was brought in the previous night.
+That doctor is Emil Breton and he pretends that Grace is a patient who was brought in the previous night.
 "Hello Margaret, why aren't you in your room?" he asks.
-Grace pleads with the other doctors to go to her car and get her ID.
-However, Emil's ploy works and she's restrained and put under hypnotherapy.
+Grace pleads for someone to go to her car and get her ID.
+However, Emil's ploy works and she is restrained and put under hypnotherapy.

 Under hypnosis, she's told to repeat the line "there was no body because there was no murder."
 Danielle is lying in a bed next to her, as Emil makes Grace dream she's the other Blanchion sister.
 Meanwhile, Danielle relives a harrowing experience.

 The two women come out of their trance and Danielle tells Emil that Dominique is going to kill him.
-He tells her she only kept her sister alive in her mind to "reassure herself of her existence."
+He replies that she only kept her sister alive in her mind to "reassure herself of her existence."

-Danielle quietly grabs a scalpel and slashes Emil several times with it.
-He grabs at her and they both fall on top of Grace, who's still trying to shake off the drug.
+Danielle quietly picks up a scalpel and slashes Emil several times with it.
+He grabs at her and they both fall on top of Grace, who is still trying to shake off the drug.

 Danielle, realizing she has just killed someone she still loves, wraps her arms around her bloodied ex-husband.
 Grace screams at the sick sight before her.